 WAC 392-172A-04025 Written affirmation.
-(1) When timely and meaningful consultation has occurred, the school district must obtain a written affirmation the school district must obtain a written affirmation signed by the representatives of participating private schools after timely and meaningful consultation.
+(1) When timely and meaningful consultation has occurred, the school district must obtain a written affirmation signed by the representatives of participating private schools after timely and meaningful consultation.

 (2) If the representatives do not provide the affirmation within a reasonable period of time, the school district must forward the documentation of the consultation process to the OSPI.